luftreich/blog_source/source/productive/index.markdown

 ### Mechanical Keyboard

-Trust me, you'll never want to use any membrane keyboards once you used to the mechanical ones.
+You'll never want to use any membrane keyboards once you used to the mechanical ones.
 They just makes you loving typing!

 [How to Choose the Best Mechanical Keyboard (and Why You'd Want To)][link]

-I'm currently using [Ducky 1008][ducky] at home and [CoolerMaster QuickFire Rapid][quickfire] at office.
+I'm currently using [Ducky 1008][ducky] at home and [DasKeyboard Professional 4][das] at office.
 Both of them have brown switches, yet feels slightly different.
+I used to use [CM Storm Quickfire Rapid][quicifire] at office, it's tiny and sweet, but Das keyboard feels just slightly better.

-I had a [Razer Black Widow 2013][razer] for two month, before it heated up and died.
+I once had a [Razer Black Widow 2013][razer] for two month, before it heated up and died.
 That will probably be _the last_ Razer product I'll ever have.

 <hr/>